-Directed by Steve McQueen (‘Hunger’ (2008)) and starring Michael Fassbender, ‘Shame’ is a bold, beautifully shot film about a high-paid office worker in New York, Brandon Sullivan (Michael Fassbender), who suffers from sex addiction.
-While Brandon is able to shuffle work and (his idea of) play reasonably successfully on a daily basis, his routine starts to spin out of control, and his life priorities are put to the test, when his younger sister, Sissy (Carey Mulligan), decides to pay him a visit and stay for a few days in his apartment.
+Directed by Steve McQueen (‘Hunger’ (2008)) and starring Michael Fassbender, ‘Shame’ is a bold, beautifully-shot film about a high-paid office worker in New York, Brandon Sullivan (Michael Fassbender), who suffers from sex addiction.
+While Brandon is able to shuffle work and (his idea of) play reasonably successfully on a daily basis, his routine starts to spin out of control, and his life priorities are tested, when his younger sister, Sissy (Carey Mulligan), decides to pay him a visit and stay for a few days in his apartment.

 Like ‘Hunger’, ‘Shame’ is a film about human endurance and extreme forms of human behaviour.
-Essentially, it is a film about a battle of the mind over body.
+Essentially, it is a film about the battle of mind over body.
 One of the most fascinating things about this film is Brandon’s character.
 He seems cold, detached and emotionally void.
 However, it is clear that this is only the facade.
 There is a lot going on inside Brandon.
-He is self-conscious about his ‘deficiencies’, feels high levels of shame and frustration as to his addiction, but also has genuine desire to lead a normal life (he bins his porn collection and his porn ‘infected’ computer and also tries his hand at romance and intimacy).
-As it seen from the scene where Sissy performs Frank Sinatra’s ‘New York, New York’ in a bar, Brandon is capable of a real and deep emotion (no matter how hard it may be for him to show it).
-The problem for Brandon is that he thinks he is going to lose control (which he desperately needs and gets through the performance of sexual activities) when he decides to venture into the territory connected with something as unpredictable as human relations and emotions.
+He is self-conscious about his ‘deficiencies’; feels high levels of shame and frustration about his addiction; but, also has a genuine desire to lead a normal life (he bins his porn collection and his porn-‘infected’ computer, and tries his hand at romance and intimacy).
+As it is seen from the scene where Sissy performs Frank Sinatra’s ‘New York, New York’ in a bar, Brandon is capable of a real and deep emotion (no matter how hard it may be for him to show it).
+The problem for Brandon is that he thinks he is going to lose control (which he desperately needs and gets through the performance of sexual activities) if he decides to venture into the territory connected with something as unpredictable as human relations and emotions.
 When Brandon’s sister arrives to New York and ‘imposes’ herself on her brother and his lifestyle, Brandon is forced for the first time to confront his problem and to deal with it.
 This reminds of another movie: ‘American Psycho’ (2000), a film based on the novel by Bret Easton Ellis.
-In ‘American Psycho’ as in ‘Shame’, there is this image of a middle-aged modern man who seems to have it all, but who also labours a dark secret inside, a secret he is too ashamed to admit to anyone.
+In ‘American Psycho’, as in ‘Shame’ here, there is this image of a middle-aged modern man who seems to have it all, but who also labours a dark secret inside, a secret he is too ashamed to admit to anyone.

-Strangely, the advertising banners and posters in the film’s underground scenes captured my attention.
+Strangely, the advertising banners and posters in the film’s underground scenes capture the attention.
 This sounds trivial, but it may not be so.
 For example, we see a poster on the tube, which reads: ‘Improving Non-Stop’ (no doubt referring to the underground works), when Brandon leaves the underground train after his sexual encounters.
-In Brandon’s context the slogan ‘Improving Non-Stop’ can be interpreted differently, e.g. Brandon just improved his sex technique or the logan mockingly reminds him that he has just, yet again, succumbed to his urges rather than combated them.
-When Brandon first sees the red-haired woman on the train, there is also the poster near her which reads: ‘How is it possible’.
-It is not likely that this is exactly what Brandon thinks when he sees the lady stranger for the first time.
+In Brandon’s context the slogan: ‘Improving Non-Stop’ can be interpreted differently, e.g. Brandon just improved his sexual technique or the slogan mockingly reminds him that he has just, yet again, succumbed to his urges rather than combated them.
+When Brandon first sees the red-haired woman on the train, there is also a poster near her which reads: ‘How is it possible’.
+It is not unlikely that this is exactly what Brandon thinks when he sees the lady stranger for the first time.

 The main score to ‘Shame’, ‘Unravelling’, composed by Harry Escott, is so hauntingly beautiful as to rival any musical masterpieces of Hans Zimmer.
 ‘Unravelling’ fits the picture perfectly, reflecting Brandon’s shameful desires, growing frustration with his addiction and aspirations to lead a normal life.
 The music has its low and high points, taking the listener from deep depression and hopelessness reflecting Brandon’s addiction, to sporadic glimpses of hope as the character tries to battle his way through his daily dilemmas.

-‘Shame’ is an emotionally charged, tragic film with a thought-provoking ending.
-Bold, original and absolutely beautiful, ‘Shame’ is undeniably an outstanding piece of cinematography to become a cult masterpiece in no time.
+‘Shame’ is a very emotionally-charged, tragic film with a thought-provoking ending.
+Bold, original and absolutely beautiful to behold, ‘Shame’ is undeniably an outstanding piece of cinematography to become a cult masterpiece in no time.
 10/10